- Rail Trail

 - The Bass Strait Maritime Museum and the Tiagarra Aboriginal Cultural Centre in Devonport

-- Fairy Penguins come ashore on summer nights at the viewing centres at Lillico and Burnie main beach
+- Fairy Penguins come ashore on summer nights at the viewing centres at Lillico and Burnie main beach or watch the burrow cams at the Burnie Penguin Observation Centre year-round.

 - Ride a real steam train at the Don River Railway